parrisma/gmcp/docs/DOCKER.md

 ./docker/build-prod.sh
 ```

-This creates the `gplot_prod:latest` image with the application installed via UV and pyproject.toml.
+This creates the `gofr-plot_prod:latest` image with the application installed via UV and pyproject.toml.

 ## Running Containers